 Service Management Blog

-If you’re reading this, you’re probably interested in running a Service Desk inside your ITSM environment.
-Unfortunately, good methodology in setting up a Service Desk can spawn confusing terminology.
-And there are no more confusing components in the Service Desk world than these four terms:
+If you’re reading this, you’re probably interested in running a service desk inside your ITSM environment.
+Unfortunately, good methodology in setting up a service desk (or help desk) can spawn confusing terminology.
+And there are no more confusing components in the ITIL world than these four ticket types:

 • User notes